Cervator/Cervator.github.io/_posts/2020-12-25-2nd-day-of-Xmas.md

 Much like with KubicARK the fundamental purpose here simply is being able to easily spin up a Terasology game server in Kubernetes, even managing several with different configuration just as easily.

-For the Terasology community setting up servers more easily and quickly would help in a variety of ways, from maintaining official long-lived servers, spinning up a play test server real quick, or even running an ad-hoc test using a game zip from a PR build (although TODO: Actually let this work with modules ...)
+For the Terasology community setting up servers more easily and quickly would help in a variety of ways, from maintaining official long-lived servers, spinning up a play test server real quick, or even running an ad-hoc test using a game zip from a PR build (although TODO: Actually make that work with modules ...)

 Before getting ChatOps working a simple job in Jenkins able to use a Kubernetes credential to allow it access into the parent cluster would then be able to execute a few commands (even partially provided by job parameters) and a server should be available in a few minutes.